 - Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or suffer substantial emotional distress.
 Examples of stalking include but are not limited to physically pursuing a person against their wishes or sending repeated unwanted messages by electronic or other means.
-Stalking violates this policy when it is undertaken, at least in part, for a sexual purpose. - Domestic/Dating Violence refers to acts of physical violence, or threats of physical violence, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The violent act itself may or may not be sexual in nature.
+Stalking violates this policy when it is undertaken, at least in part, for a sexual purpose. - Domestic/Dating Violence refers to acts of physical violence, or threats of physical violence, committed by a person who is or has been in a social relationship of a romantic or number at itself may or may not be sexual in nature.